Tracing the Roots of Nutrition Access: University to Community (2024-2025)

 - Obtaining community member input on identified strategies, including formalizing a Community Advisory Board to provide support and guidance for putting identified strategies into action.

-To reach these goals, team members will divide into two subgroups focused on organizations and residents.
-The “organizations” subgroup will focus on strengthening connections between Duke Health and other community organizations.
-Students will draw upon the data collected in 2023-2024 and will gather additional data from Duke and other organizational personnel.
-Ultimately, this workstream will develop recommendations for Duke to work collaboratively with community organizations to better leverage state and federal policies and to streamline, pool or re-allocate resources to address food insecurity and food waste in Durham.
-These recommendations will be shared with and refined by community members and Duke personnel.
+To reach these goals, team members divided into two subgroups focused on organizations and residents.
+The “organizations” subgroup focused on strengthening connections between Duke Health and other community organizations.
+Students drew upon data collected in 2023-2024 and gathered additional data from Duke and other organizational personnel.
+Ultimately, this workstream developed recommendations for Duke to work collaboratively with community organizations to better leverage state and federal policies and to streamline, pool or re-allocate resources to address food insecurity and food waste in Durham.

-The “residents” subgroup will focus on engaging community members in developing action plans to carry out identified strategies.
-The team will leverage organizational relationships formed during 2023-2024 to recruit community members from across Durham.
-Team members will systematically elicit community input, including recruiting and providing incentives for approximately 10 residents to serve as a Community Advisory Board for this work moving forward.
+The “residents” subgroup focused on engaging community members in developing action plans to carry out identified strategies.
+The team leveraged organizational relationships formed during 2023-2024 to recruit community members from across Durham.
+Team members elicited community input, including recruiting and providing incentives for approximately 10 residents to serve as a Community Advisory Board for this work moving forward.

 Timing